wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3-dev =
+= 1.3.RC6 - 20 Oct 2010 =
+* Feature : Nav Menu Manager role assignments per-menu
 * BugFix : Hidden Content Teaser blocked all posts if "hide private posts" option not enabled
+* BugFix : Hidden Content Teaser was not applied to single view for pages and other non-post types
+* BugFix : File Attachments were not protected based on restriction of Reader role
+* BugFix : Non-administrators could not view file attachments to private content (including images), even if they can read the post
+* BugFix : Display of edit link in Edit Posts/Pages listing did not reflect capability requirements imposed by other plugins
 * BugFix : With "Users CSV Entry" enabled (default for sites with over 100 users), new roles could not be assigned to users
-* BugFix : Non-administrators could not view file attachments to private/restricted content (including images), even if they can read the post
-* BugFix : File Attachments were not protected based on restriction of Reader role
-* BugFix : Hidden Content Teaser was not applied to single view for pages and other non-post types
-* BugFix : With "Users CSV Entry" enabled (default for sites with over 100 users), new roles for subpages could not be assigned to users
 * BugFix : With "Users CSV Entry" enabled, checkboxes for existing role assignments were not displayed in some cases